 The ability of a species to sustain environmental change is primarily determined by its genetic reservoir, which is shaped over the course of history through demography and selection.
 We apply ecological and genomics tools to understand the origin and distribution of genetic diversity across landscapes in Eurasian conifer species.
-We use seed orchards as a study system to evaluate the impact of a/biotic factors and management practices on genetic diversity and breeding gain in seed crops, and the adaptability of the regenerated production forests to future climate.
+We use seed orchards as a study system to evaluate the impact of abiotic and biotic factors and management practices on genetic diversity and breeding gain in seed crops, and the adaptability of the regenerated production forests to future climate.

 Local adaptation in which local genotypes have a fitness advantage than foreign genotypes is well known among long-lived tree species.
 Rapid climate change can break this genetic-environmental association much faster than trees’ ability to evolve in situ or migrate, thus creating a mismatch between genetic adaptation to altered environmental conditions.
 Inferences of genotype-environment associations due to polygenic nature of adaptive traits and the complexity of adaptive and dispersal-demographic factors that contribute to genetic differentiation across species range.
 Using landscape genomics approaches, we interrogate genome-wide variation across landscapes for understanding the extent to which evolutionary forces, e.g. demographic events, gene flow, introgression and selection, shape past and contemporary populations’ genetic structure, and identify those populations that may be most at risk under climate change.
 This research is conducted for major conifer species in Eurasia, e.g. Pinus sylvestris, Pinus tabuliformis, Pinus yunnanensis, Pinus densata and Picea abies.